 Meetings became the default way for remote teams to collaborate even when there are better ways to do so.
 More often than not, your calendar gets filled with recurring meetings that aren’t relevant or necessary.
-Cut down the meetings that you don’t want to run or replace them with asynchronous meetings.
+Then there are ad-hoc meetings.

 Let’s do a quick exercise.
 Open your calendar and look at all the scheduled meetings for the week.
 Are they necessary?

 If it’s a no, then delete the meeting.
 If it’s a yes, then see if there’s a better way to do it.

 Not every discussion has to be synchronous.
 Remote teams have started running asynchronous meetings.

 Here’s a flow chart that’ll help you determine the next steps and see if you really need a meeting.

 In some cases, you’d like to make a decision after talking to your team—as meetings are meant for a team, not an individual.
 So, we attached a Notion template that you can duplicate to collectively decide whether a meeting is necessary and is there a better alternative.

 Earlier we hinted that meeting agendas aren’t as effective as we claim them to be.

 Having an agenda is certainly better than ‘no agenda’ meetings.
 And, to be clear, we aren’t disregarding agendas as a whole, rather suggesting a better approach: a question-based agenda.

 What's a question-based agenda?